 I understand that if I break any of the rules I may be told that I cannot use the computers at school anymore.
 This agreement will remain in my school file for as long as I am enrolled at this school.
 It can be removed by either my parents or the school Principal if either decides to remove my privileges.

-Student's Name: Date:
+Student's Name: Date: Date:

-EASE PRINT

 School Name Teacher Name: Div

-I have read "My Rules for Online Sa afety" and agree to those rules for being a new second sec responsible computer user.
+I have read "My Rules for Online S afety" and agree to those rules for being a responsible computer user.

-Student Signature: Student ID#
+Student Signature: Student ID# ¥